Admission to Teacher Education Program

 1. All students seeking admission to the Teacher Education Program (TEP) must file an application with the Council for Professional Education (C.P.E.).
 Application forms and other related information are available in the Education Department, located in the Education and Humanities Building.
-(The Teacher Education applicant must be recommended by a faculty member, academic advisor, and respective departmental chair on the application form.)
+The Teacher Education applicant must be recommended by a faculty member, academic advisor, and respective departmental chair, indicated by their signatures on the application form.

 2. During the sophomore year, students must file an application by October 1st or March 1st.
 All applicants must have a cumulative grade point average of 2.5 or higher on a 4.0 scale.

-3. Students are expected to take the PRAXIS I by the end of their freshman year and pass the PRAXIS I by the end of their sophomore year.
-Satisfactory performance on the PRAXIS is a prerequisite for admission to the Teacher Education Program.
+3. Students are expected to take the PRAXIS Core Academic Skills for Teachers by the end of their freshman year and pass the PRAXIS Core by the end of their sophomore year.
+Satisfactory performance on the PRAXIS Core is a prerequisite for admission to the Teacher Education Program.

 4. The chair of the Education Department with a designated committee will review each application for admission and submit a list of students for final approval to the Council for Professional Education.
 Each applicant will be informed in writing of the action taken by the Council.

-5. Students admitted to the Teacher Education Program shall receive an identification card, which must be presented to the instructor for each 300-400 level methods course.
+5. Students admitted to the Teacher Education Program shall receive a letter from the advising director, which must be presented to the instructor for each methods level or 300-400 level methods course.

-6. All declared education majors will have an assigned advisor in their respective departments.
+6. All declared education majors will have an assigned advisor in their respective program/department.

 a.
 Meet with his/her advisor to develop a TEP Success Plan.